 Final voting is open now through May 28, 2013, 12 PM EDT!

 Do you share our need for speed in type 1 diabetes (T1D) research progress?
 Then vote for one of the 10 finalists in the 2013 Our Everyday Heroes Race Car Design Contest, hosted by Ford Customer Service Division (FCSD).
 From now until May 28, vote for your favorite JDRF-themed race car design, submitted by a child living with T1D, by making a monetary donation to JDRF.
-Final judging will take place on May 29, and the winning design will be revealed June 27!
+On May 29, 2013, final judging will take place, and the Contest winner will be announced!

 The lucky winner will receive the trip of a lifetime to the Route 66 National Hot Rod Association (NHRA) Nationals in Joliet, IL, to see his or her design painted on the Funny Car driven by Bob Tasca III.
 Bob will drive the Motorcraft/Quick Lane Ford Shelby Mustang Funny Car at speeds greater than 300 miles per hour during the event June 28 to 30, 2013.